coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "x < y" := (lt x y) (at level 70).
    Notation "x < y < z" := (x < y /\ y < z) (at level 70).

-In order to factorize the left part of the rules, the subexpression referred by ``y`` has to be at the same level in both rules.
+In order to factorize the left part of the rules, the sub-expression referred by ``y`` has to be at the same level in both rules.
 However the default behavior puts ``y`` at the next level below 70 in the first rule (``no associativity`` is the default), and at the level 200 in the second